-The Master of Islamic Religious Leadership (MIRL) program aims to identify candidates that possess the moral character, religious integrity, academic ability and personal qualities necessary both to serve and lead the Muslim community in America.
-The admissions committee reads applications holistically to identify those applicants who have the ability, interest and maturity to manage the rigors of the program, as well as the potential for future scholarly and professional growth and effective service to the community.
+The Master of Islamic Religious Leadership (MIRL) program aims to attract candidates that possess the moral character, religious integrity, academic ability and personal qualities necessary to both serve and lead the Muslim community in America.
+The Admissions Committee reads applications holistically to identify those applicants who have the ability, interest and maturity to manage the rigors of the program, as well as the potential for future scholarly and professional growth and effective service.
 Meeting minimum criteria does not guarantee admission.
 Conversely, admission may be granted to applicants lacking in certain discrete criteria if other indicators suggest probable success in the program.
 In such cases, students may be granted conditional admission or be required to take BIS Islamic Foundations certificate courses.

-- A Bachelor’s degree: From an accredited college or university, with a minimum GPA of 3.0.
+- Bachelor’s Degree From an accredited college or university, with a minimum GPA of 3.0.

 - Four Letters of Recommendation: Applicants must provide contact information for four references in the application form.
 Candidates are advised to request letters from their references well in advance, and that their references be on the lookout for an email request from firstname.lastname@example.org.
 Letters of recommendation must be sent to email@example.com by August 5th.
-Please note, two letter writers should be from an accredited academic program or workplace in the past 5 years; and two from a mosque, Islamic center, or other such organization.
+Please note, two letter writers should be from an accredited academic program or workplace in the past 5 years, and two from a mosque, Islamic center, or other such organization.
 Additional references may be requested as needed.

 - Personal Statement: The statement should address the candidate’s reasons for pursuit of the Master of Islamic Religious Leadership degree, intended future goals, etc. (approx. 700 words)